CUHK-AIM-Group/U-KAN/README.md

 ## 📰News

+ **[NOTE]** Random seed is essential for eval metric, and all reported results are calculated over three random runs with seeds of 2981, 6142, 1187, following rolling-UNet.
+We think most issues are related with this.

 **[2024.10]** U-KAN is accepted by AAAI-25.

 **[2024.6]** Some modifications are done in Seg_UKAN for better performance reproduction.
 The previous code can be quickly updated by replacing the contents of train.py and archs.py with the new ones.